 6. Encourage strong root growth.

-Mix some bone meal such as Espoma Organic Bone Meal or superphosphate like Espoma Organic Bulb-Tone into the soil at the bottom of the hole when you plant.
+Mix Espoma Organic Bulb-Tone or similar into the soil at the bottom of the hole when you plant.
+Bone meal works too.
 This will encourage strong root growth.
-You can also mix in some water-soluble fertilizer, but it’s not necessary if you’ve already amended your soil.

 7. Keep them safe.